Paris Plages, July

 Louis XVI Commemorative Mass

-On the Sunday closest to 21 January, royalists and right-wingers attend a mass at the Chapelle Expiatoire (www.monuments-nationaux.fr) marking the execution by guillotine of King Louis XVI in 1793.
+On the Sunday closest to 21 January, royalists attend a mass at the Chapelle Expiatoire (www.monuments-nationaux.fr) marking the execution by guillotine of King Louis XVI in 1793.

 Paris Cocktail Week

-Each of the 75-plus cocktail bars all over the city that take part in late January's Paris Cocktail Week (https://pariscocktailweek.fr) creates two signature cocktails for the event.
+Participating cocktail bars all over the city create signature cocktails for late January's Paris Cocktail Week (www.pariscocktailweek.fr).
 There are also workshops, guest bartenders, masterclasses and food pairings.
-Sign up for a free pass for cut-price cocktails.

 Chinese New Year